 - Signed bike lanes - twice a month

 - Residential streets - three to four times a year.

 After snow and ice events, sweepers are temporarily taken off regular routes to remove traction sand from roads.
 This work is prioritized for a safety and environmental focus.

 The city cleans sidewalks next to main arterials once a year.
-Residents are asked to maintain sidewalks adjacent to their properties.
+Residents and property managers are asked to maintain sidewalks adjacent to their properties.

-It is illegal to cut down a tree in the right of way.
+It is illegal to cut or top a tree in the right of way.
 If a tree falls in the right of way or in the street, call Operations and Maintenance.
 If a tree falls on your property, call a tree removal company.
 If you have yard debris service with Republic Services (Allied Waste), they will pick up branches less than four inches in diameter and under four feet in length.
 Please put in your green yard debris container or bundle and tie with natural twine or rope and place at the curb on your regular pickup day.
-Do not put branches in the street.
+Do not put branches or vegetation debris in the street.
 For larger branches, call a tree company.